Experimental features¶

 their direction: while POSIX sockets can be bidirectional, EVP streams are

-, but never both.
-As a consequence, using EVP_streamWrite()
+out, but never both.
+As a consequence, using EVP_streamWrite() on an

 Bidirectional streams are currently not planned, but it should still be possible to implement them.
 Otherwise, they might limit some usecases.